Pelvic inflammatory disease (PID)

 • Minimally invasive (laparoscopic) surgery to drain abscesses and clear infection

-• Robotic-assisted surgery for complex cases, offering precision and quicker recovery
+• Robotic-assisted surgery for complex cases, faster recovery

-Our aim is always to preserve fertility wherever possible and minimise long-term impact.
-It is crucial to preserve the reproductive system during surgery to prevent long-term complications such as infertility and chronic pain.
+We always aim to preserve fertility wherever possible and minimise long term impact.
+It’s crucial to preserve the reproductive system during surgery to prevent long term complications like infertility and chronic pain.

 Complications and Consequences

-If left untreated, PID can lead to severe complications, including the formation of scar tissue in the fallopian tubes, which can cause infertility and increase the risk of ectopic pregnancy.
-The infection can also spread to other parts of the body, such as the abdomen, and cause pelvic abscesses.
-Delaying treatment or receiving inadequate treatment can lead to long-term complications, including chronic pelvic pain, which can affect a woman’s quality of life and sex life.
-In some cases, PID can also increase the risk of developing other gynaecological conditions, such as endometriosis.
-It is essential to seek medical attention promptly if symptoms of PID occur, and to receive prompt treatment to prevent these complications.
+If left untreated PID can cause severe complications including scar tissue in the fallopian tubes which can cause infertility and increase the risk of ectopic pregnancy.
+The infection can also spread to other parts of the body like the abdomen and cause pelvic abscesses.
+Delaying treatment or inadequate treatment can cause long term complications like chronic pelvic pain which can affect a woman’s quality of life and sex life.
+In some cases PID can also increase the risk of other gynaecological conditions like endometriosis.
+Seek medical attention promptly if symptoms of PID occur and get treated early to prevent these complications.

-PID can significantly affect fertility due to the potential for scarring and damage to the reproductive organs, particularly the fallopian tubes.
-Sexual activity is a major risk factor for developing PID, as it is most commonly linked to infections stemming from sexual activity, particularly among young women.
-When the fallopian tubes are scarred or blocked, it can prevent the fertilized egg from traveling to the uterus, leading to difficulties in conceiving.
-Furthermore, PID can increase the risk of ectopic pregnancies, where the fertilized egg implants outside the uterus, often in a fallopian tube.
-The rate of ectopic pregnancy following PID is significantly higher than in women without PID.
-This condition is life-threatening and requires immediate medical attention.
-Early diagnosis and prompt treatment of PID are essential to minimise the risk of fertility concerns.
-Women who have had PID should discuss their reproductive health and potential fertility issues with a healthcare provider to understand their options and the best course of action for their individual situation.
+Fertility Concerns related to PIDPID can affect fertility due to scarring and damage to the reproductive organs especially the fallopian tubes.
+Sexual activity is a major risk factor for PID as it’s most commonly linked to infections from sexual activity especially among young women.
+When the fallopian tubes are scarred or blocked it can prevent the fertilized egg from travelling to the uterus and cause difficulty in getting pregnant.
+PID can also increase the risk of ectopic pregnancy where the fertilized egg implants outside the uterus often in a fallopian tube.
+The rate of ectopic pregnancy after PID is higher than in women without PID.
+This is life threatening and needs immediate medical attention.
+Early diagnosis and prompt treatment of PID is key to minimising fertility concerns.
+Women who have had PID should discuss their reproductive health and fertility issues with their healthcare provider to understand their options and what’s best for them.

 Living with PID

-Living with PID requires a comprehensive approach to manage symptoms, prevent long-term complications, and maintain reproductive health.
-It is essential for individuals with PID to practice safe sex, use barrier methods, and limit their number of sexual partners to reduce the risk of reinfection and the transmission of STIs to their sexual partners.
-Using barrier contraception with a new sexual partner is particularly important to reduce the risk of PID.
-Regular check-ups with a healthcare provider are crucial for monitoring the condition and addressing any concerns or complications that may arise.
-Additionally, maintaining a healthy lifestyle, including a balanced diet and regular exercise, can help in managing symptoms such as pelvic pain and improving overall well-being.
-In cases where PID has caused significant damage or led to complications like chronic pelvic pain or infertility, seeking support from a consultant gynaecologist or a fertility specialist can provide guidance on available treatment options, including robotic-assisted surgery for conditions like tubo-ovarian abscess.
-By taking an active role in their healthcare and following the recommended treatment and prevention strategies, women with PID can reduce their risk of long-term complications and improve their quality of life.
+Living with PID requires a holistic approach to manage symptoms, prevent long term complications and maintain reproductive health.
+Women with PID should practice safe sex, use barrier methods and limit their number of sexual partners to reduce the risk of reinfection and transmission of STIs to their sexual partners.
+Using barrier contraception with a new sexual partner is especially important to reduce the risk of PID.
+Regular check ups with a healthcare provider is crucial to monitor the condition and address any concerns or complications that may arise.
+Maintaining a healthy lifestyle including a balanced diet and regular exercise can help in managing symptoms like pelvic pain and overall well being.
+If PID has caused significant damage or led to complications like chronic pelvic pain or infertility seeking advice from a consultant gynaecologist or fertility specialist can guide on treatment options including robotic assisted surgery for conditions like tubo-ovarian abscess.
+By taking an active role in their healthcare and following the recommended treatment and prevention strategies women with PID can reduce their risk of long term complications and improve their quality of life.

 How to Reduce the Risk of PID